Eyes Wide Shut: Critical response

-Some reviewers were unfavorable.
-One complaint was that the movie's pacing was too slow; while this may have been intended to convey a dream state, critics objected that it made actions and decisions seem laboured.
+Some reviewers gave the film unfavorable assessments.
+One complaint was that the film's pacing was too slow; while this may have been intended to convey a dream state, critics objected that it made actions and decisions seem laboured.
 Another complaint was that it did not live up to the expectation of it being a "sexy film" which is what it had been marketed as, thus defying audiences' expectations.
 Many critics, such as Manohla Dargis of LA Weekly, found the prolific orgy scene to be "banal" and "surprisingly tame".
-While Kubrick's "pictorial talents" were described as "striking" by Rod Dreher of the New York Post, the pivotal scene was deemed by Stephen Hunter, writing for The Washington Post, as the "dullest orgy [he'd] ever seen".
+While Kubrick's "pictorial talents" were described as "striking" by Rod Dreher of The New York Post, the pivotal scene was deemed by Stephen Hunter, writing for The Washington Post, as the "dullest orgy [he'd] ever seen".
 Hunter elaborates on his criticism, and states that "Kubrick is annoyingly offhand while at the same time grindingly pedantic; plot points are made over and over again, things are explained till the dawn threatens to break in the east, and the movie stumbles along at a glacial pace".
-Owen Gleiberman of Entertainment Weekly complained about the inauthenticity of the New York setting, claiming that the soundstage used for the film's production didn't have "enough bustle" to capture the reality of New York.
+Owen Gleiberman of Entertainment Weekly complained about the inauthenticity of the New York setting, claiming that the soundstage used for the film's production did not have "enough bustle" to capture the reality of the city.
 Paul Tatara of CNN described the film as a "slow-motion morality tale full of hot female bodies and thoroughly uneventful 'mystery, while Andrew Sarris writing for The New York Observer criticized the film's "feeble attempts at melodramatic tension and suspense".
 David Edelstein of Slate dismissed it as "estranged from any period I recognize.
 Who are these people played by Cruise and Kidman, who act as if no one has ever made a pass at them and are so deeply traumatized by their newfound knowledge of sexual fantasies—the kind that mainstream culture absorbed at least half a century ago?
 Who are these aristocrats whose limos take them to secret masked orgies in Long Island mansions?
 Even dream plays need some grounding in the real world."
 J. Hoberman wrote that the film "feels like a rough draft at best."

 Lee Siegel from Harper's felt that most critics responded mainly to the marketing campaign and did not address the film on its own terms.
-Others felt that American censorship took an esoteric film and made it even harder to understand.
+Others felt that American censorship took an esoteric film and made it even more difficult to understand.
 In his article "Grotesque Caricature", published in Postmodern Culture, Stefan Mattesich praises the film's nuanced caricatured elements, and states that the film's negation of conventional narrative elements is what resulted in its subsequent negative reception.